Imagine, getting paid to travel abroad!

 1. Rent your car while away (& get free airport parking)

 Airport parking and fees are a nightmare for most travelers.

 But one company is turning the nightmare to a dream!

 FlightCar is the company we’re talking about.

 With FlightCar, you get your airport parking for free, and you may even make some money.

-You simply have to agree that your car can be rented out while you are away.
+You simply have to agree that your car can be rented out while you’re away.

-Most people have heard about AirBNB by now.
+Most people have heard of Airbnb by now.
 It’s a website that arranges short-term rentals of properties.

 How about being paid for doing your sightseeing?

 This is now possible by using an app called GigWalk.